noia-network/examples/README.md

 ## Using as a stand-alone plain javascript library.

-On how to use NOIA SDK as stand-alone plain javascript library please refer to `library` branch.
+On how to use NOIA SDK as stand-alone plain javascript library please refer to [SDK Web Lib](https://github.com/noia-network/sdk/tree/master/packages/sdk-web-lib).

 ## Running examples locally